-Prerequisite(s): ECON 201 and 203, or ECON 205.
+Prerequisite(s): ECON 201 and 203.
 A comparative analysis of the theory and practice of various types of economic systems, especially the economic systems of the United States, the former Soviet Union, the People's Republic of China, Western and Eastern Europe, and less-developed countries.